metomi/rose/sphinx/tutorial/rose/furthertopics/optional-configurations.rst

 .. code-block:: none

-   I'd like to order a chocolate icecream in a tub with nuts.
+   I'd like to order a chocolate ice cream in a tub with nuts.

 The ``chocolate`` configuration has overwritten the ``FLAVOUR`` environment variable from the ``fudge sundae`` configuration.
 This is because optional